 Paracetamol and naproxen can be taken together.
 There is no interaction between drugs.
 More details can be found in a separate post: Taking naproxen and paracetamol together.

 Can you take paracetamol with codeine?

 Paracetamol and codeine can be taken together.
 There is no interaction between drugs.
-Combination products (Co-codamol) containing both paracetamol and codeine exist in various forms, and in lower strength, co-codamol can be purchased from the pharmacy, for example co-codamol (8mg of codeine and 500mg of paracetamol per tablet) or slightly higher strength as branded product, Solpadine Max (12.8mg of codeine and 500mg of paracetamol per tablet).
+Combination products (Co-codamol) containing both paracetamol and codeine exist in various forms, and in lower strength, co-codamol can be purchased from the pharmacy, for example, co-codamol (8mg of codeine and 500mg of paracetamol per tablet) or slightly higher strength as a branded product, Solpadine Max (12.8mg of codeine and 500mg of paracetamol per tablet).
 Higher strengths of co-codamol (containing 15mg or 30mg of codeine) in combination with paracetamol can only be prescribed on prescription.

 Is co-codamol more effective in reducing pain than paracetamol alone?

 A single dose of codeine, possibly combined with paracetamol, has greater analgesic efficacy than paracetamol alone (Prescrire Int., 2016), but the advantages of this combination product have not been demonstrated (BNF, 2019).